KKBOX/OpenAPI-ObjectiveC/README.md

 ## About

-The SDK helps to access KKBOX's Open/Partner API.
+The SDK helps to access KKBOX's Open API.
 You can easily add the SDK to your Xcode project, and start an app powered by KKBOX.
 You may obtain information about song tracks, albums, artists and playlists as well.